danielpclark/PolyBelongsTo/README.md

 the documentation for PolyBelongsTo's duplication methods.

 ####Known Issues
  - Carrierwave records won't duplicate.
-To ensure other records to still save and prevent rollback use .save(validate: false) ...
+To ensure that other records will still save and prevent any rollback issues use .save(validate: false) ...
 I'm considering possible options to remedy this and other scenarios.
  - For deep duplication you need to be very aware of the potential for infinite loops with your records if there are any circular references.